Rational Approximation of Golden Angles: Accelerated Reconstructions for Radial MRI: Acknowledgments

+We appreciate Stefan Wundrak's encouraging comments and input, which helped to correct a mistake in Table 1.
+The authors thank the ISMRM Reproducible Research Study Group for conducting a code review of Version 1 \href{https://doi.org/10.5281/zenodo.11287833}{(DOI: 10.5281/zenodo.11287833)} of the code supplied in the Data Availability Statement.
+The scope of the code review covered only the code’s ease of download, quality of documentation, and ability to run, but did not consider scientific accuracy or code efficiency.

-This work was supported by DZHK (German Centre for Cardiovascular Research), funded in part by DFG (German Research Foundation) under Germany's Excellence Strategy - EXC 2067/1- 390729940, and in part by NIH under grant U24EB029240.
+This work was supported by DZHK (German Centre for Cardiovascular Research) funding code: 81Z0300115, funded in part by DFG (German Research Foundation) under Germany's Excellence Strategy - EXC 2067/1- 390729940, and in part by NIH under grant U24EB029240, R01 NS131948, P41 EB017183, T32 GM136573, and F30 AG077794.